Mary Stone McLendon: Humanitarian efforts

 Prior to 1932, McLendon secured funds from John D. Rockefeller in order to build a Native American orphans' home in Muskogee, Oklahoma, which became the Murrow Indian Children's Home, still in operation today.

-During the 1940s, Ataloa worked with the War Relocation Authority in order to assist with the relocation of Japanese people living in the United States during World War II in internment camps.
+During the 1940s, McLendon worked with the War Relocation Authority in order to assist with the relocation of Japanese people living in the United States during World War II in internment camps.

 In the 1950s, she served on the Save the Children Foundation committee to help Navajo Nation families fight against malnutrition complicated by a tuberculosis outbreak.
 Also in 1950s, McLendon was a public relations chair for the National Congress of American Indians and a consultant for the Bureau of Indian Affairs.

 Death and legacy

 McLendon died on November 11, 1967, in Santa Monica, California, after a long illness.

 On the Bacone College campus, the Ataloa Lodge Museum is a building dedicated to McLendon.
 This is the same building built in 1932 by McLendon as an "art lodge" and classroom, it was later renamed in her dedication and it now houses a collection of Native American art work and historical artifacts.

 At the Idyllwild Arts Academy, on campus there is a marker in her dedication, an art studio named the Ataloa Art Studio and a nearby group of Sequoia trees were named the Ataloa Grove.

 East Central University in Ada, Oklahoma opened the Hallie Brown Ford Arts Center's Ataloa Theatre in 2009.